OrienteerBAP/Orienteer-Guidebook/functions.md

 OrientDB Functions features (from [OrientDB manual](http://orientdb.com/docs/last/Functions.html)):

-* are persistent.
+* are persistent
-* can be written in SQL or JavaScript.
+* can be written in SQL or JavaScript
-* can be executed via SQL, Java, REST and Studio.
+* can be executed via SQL, Java, REST and Studio
-* can call each other.
+* can call each other
-* supports recursion.
+* support recursion
-* have automatic mapping of parameters by position and name.
+* have automatic mapping of parameters by position and name
-* plugins can inject new objects to being used by functions.
+* plugins can inject new objects to being used by functions

-To create a function, you need to create a document of the class OFunction.
-With the **Language** parameter, choose if you use SQL or JavaScript.
+To create a function, you need to create a document of the class *OFunction*.
+With the *Language* parameter, choose if you use SQL or JavaScript.

-You can test your function on a widget **Function executor**.
+You can test your function on a widget *Function executor*.